 3. Cannot shrink volume beyond limit

 This is the reason why many people feedback that they cannot shrink volume beyond half limit.
 They can only shrink little space even though there is plenty of free space in this drive.
 These "unmovable" files include Paging file, hibernation and other large files.

 Right click the drive that you want to shrink (here is D) and select Resize/Move Volume.
 In the pop-up window, you have two options.

 Windows Server 2019 Disk Management can only shrink NTFS partition and generate Unallocated space on the right side.
 Sometimes you can only shrink little space if there are unmovable files located in this drive.
-NIUBI Partition Editor has no such limitations.
-To shrink volume on Windows Server 2019, you just need to drag either border in the pop-up window.
-Besides shrinking and extending disk partition, it can do many other operations.
+Unallocated space can only be used to create new volume(s), it cannot be extended to other partition with Disk Management, learn why.